 The anniversary love poems you find below will add meaning and a touch of classic romance to your special day.

-For other great poems please see our
+For other great poems please see our free anniversary poems page.

 Meeting At Night

 The grey sea and the long black land;

 In fiery ringlets from their sleep,

 As I gain the cove with pushing prow,